ProfessionalWiki/Bootstrap/README.md

 ### Method 1

-If you install Bootstrap with [Composer](composer), further required software packages will be installed automatically.
+If you install Bootstrap with [Composer][composer], further required software packages will be installed automatically.
 In this case, it is *not* necessary to install any dependencies.
 Composer will take care of that.